Introduction:

 Actually, you could kind of look at heaven as one big reward, right?

+All of that's true.
 And at the same time, the Bible says that each individual gets special individual rewards.
+And how much of these you get is based on how you facing persecution because of Jesus.

-Like, "All right, well, what are those rewards then?"
+Like, all right, well, what are those rewards then?

 I don't know.

-But here's something I do know.
+Here's something I do know.

 Jesus says they're great.